MengLinMaker/eslint-plugin-runtime-compat/README.md

 ### Solution
 Lint compatability issues before deployment using pre-collected [runtime-compat-data](https://github.com/unjs/runtime-compat/tree/main/packages/runtime-compat-data).

+An alternative approach is to use [remocal testing](https://theburningmonk.com/2022/05/my-testing-strategy-for-serverless-applications/#:~:text=A%20remocal%20test%20is%20when,aka%20testing%20in%20the%20cloud).
+However, this does require a more complex setup with more test code to maintain.

 ### Limitations:
 - Does not [lint across multiple files](https://github.com/eslint/eslint/discussions/15388#discussioncomment-1747795) since ESLint only analyses each file in isolation.